lsst-sqre/ltd-keeper/docs/gke-deploy.rst

    kubectl get rc

-And that the nginx-ssl-proxy pod exists:
+And that the ``nginx-ssl-proxy`` pod exists:

 .. code-block:: bash

    kubectl get pods

 Step 4.
-Deploy the Maintenance Pod
+Deploy the maintenance pod
 ==================================

 We use a standalone maintenance pod to initialize the database.

-This pod needs to run as root, so *uncomment* the ``securityContext`` section in ``keeper-mgmt-pod.yaml``.

 Deploy the pod: